davecheney/gogo/README.md

  * better package parsing (support all file types)
  * improve cgo support
  * use the correct archchar for 5,6, and 8g.
- * project auto discovery; be able to invoke `gogo` from anywhere inside the project.
  * build tags support
  * support external tests in package, XTestGoFiles
  * implement incremental builds; only build what needs to be built